openharmony/docs/en/application-dev/reference/apis-ability-kit/errorcode-bundle.md

 Check the validity of **want** in the **ShortcutInfo** struct.

-## 17700068  Maximum Number of Application Clones Is Reduced During an Update

-**Error Message**

-Failed to install the HAP because the maximum count of clone app cannot be reduced.

-**Description**

-If the multi-app mode is **appClone**, the value of **maxCount** cannot be decreased during an update.

-**Possible Causes**

- The maximum number of application clones is reduced during the update of an application.

-**Solution**

-1. Check whether the application to update supports clones.
-2. Check whether the maximum number of clones supported by the application is reduced after the update.

 ## 17700069 AppClone Instance Cannot Be Created For an Application in Multi-app Mode Not Set To appClone

 **Error Message**